BitcoinUnlimited/BitcoinUnlimited/doc/bu-xpedited-forwarding.md

 	bitcoin-cli expedited block "192.168.0.6:8333" on

-and to do the same for transaction fowarding I would enter:
+and to do the same for transaction forwarding I would enter:

 	bitcoin-cli expedited tx "192.168.0.6:8333" on